One Two Three Four Five Six

 Over the next however long I will be featuring items from

-The first to be thus featured is on the St Luke's Church Page
+The first to be featured is the St Luke's Church

 The Gugger Pedigree

 I think it is fair to say the Gugger family has extra strong ties to Fyansford

 having lived and worked in the area since their arrival in Australia

 The Guggers came from three areas of Switzerland; Thun, St Gallen and Ins.